Dale Earnhardt Jr. Candidly Opens Up About Terrifying Plane Crash and How the Family Has Dealt With Its Traumatic Effects

 After frantically trying and eventually finding an exit from the plane that was filling with smoke from a growing fire, Earnhardt, his family, and the flight crew escaped from the plane without any serious physical injuries.
 However, the mental scars for his wife and daughter were prominent.

-Dale Earnhardt Jr. opens up about how the family has dealt with the traumatic effects of crash two years later
+Dale Earnhardt Jr. opens up about how the family has dealt with the traumatic effects of the crash

-Dad happy to see his daughter has taken an interest in racing
+Dad is happy to see his daughter has taken an interest in racing

 Earnhardt and his wife are understandably happy with their daughter’s ability to overcome her fear of flying.
 He also said that he’s also noticed another progression in her life — she’s somewhat taken an interest in racing.